Indiana University-East logo

 1967

-Extension established at Earlham College, cooperatively operated by Earlham and Indiana University.
+An extension established at Earlham College, cooperatively run by Earlham and Indiana University.

 1969

-Eastern Indiana Community College, Inc., formed to raise funds for a new campus.
+Eastern Indiana Community College, Inc. formed by Richmond citizens to raise funds for a new campus.

 1971

-Eastern Indiana Center of Earlham College became Indiana University East, the sixth campus in the IU regional system.
+The Eastern Indiana Center of Earlham College became Indiana University East, the sixth IU regional campus.

 1972

-Ground broken at the new campus site north of Richmond.
+Ground was broken at the new campus site north of Richmond.

 1975

-First all-purpose academic facility completed and dedicated; IU East earned its first accreditation.
+The first all-purpose academic facility was completed and dedicated; IU East earned its first accreditation.

 1977